Alex-Rosa/blog/index.md

 # Welcome to My Tech Blog

-This is the homepage of my tech blog where I share insights, tutorials, and thoughts on various technology topics.
+This repository is my technical blog, offering insights into the ever-evolving world of Azure Databases (SQL Server, PostgreSQL, MySQL, Cosmos DB) and MongoDB Atlas.
+As an AI enthusiast, I also delve into the practicalities of building and managing AI assistants and agents, aiming to empower others on their cloud and AI paths.

 ## Recent Posts